-Apart from this, we are currently developing an "Evidence Book" that summarizes evidence related to Neurotech, under an Evidence Evaluation Committee composed of several researchers specializing in neuroscience.
+Apart from this, we are developing an "Evidence Book" that summarizes evidence related to Neurotech, under an Evidence Evaluation Committee composed of several researchers specializing in neuroscience.
 The Evidence Evaluation Committee is answering the question of how much scientific evidence there are for the claims made by Neurotech products through the scientific method of systematic review.
-The results of this analysis will be published in due course.
+Some results of this analysis will be available in July 2023